jeremykendall/php-domain-parser/README.md

 The public suffix state depends on its origin:

 - `isKnown` returns `true` if the value is present in the data resource.
-- `isIANA` returns `true` if the value is present in the Root Zone Database.
+- `isIANA` returns `true` if the value is present in the IANA Top Level Domain List.
 - `isPublicSuffix` returns `true` if the value is present in the Public Suffix List.
 - `isICANN` returns `true` if the value is present in the Public Suffix List ICANN section.
 - `isPrivate` returns `true` if the value is present in the Public Suffix List private section.